pipilavvy/seeweedfs/API.md

 ```

 The garbageThreshold=0.4 is optional, and will not change the default threshold.
 You can start volume master with a different default garbageThreshold.

+This operation is not trivial.
+It will try to make a copy of the .dat and .idx files, skipping deleted files, and switch to the new files, removing the old files.

 ### Pre-Allocate Volumes